DanielBrunnsaker/ProtPredict/README.md

 ## Feature generation in aleph

+For more general instructions on how to use Aleph, see the [Aleph manual](https://www.cs.ox.ac.uk/activities/programinduction/Aleph/aleph.html) by Ashwin Srinivasan.
+Source-files for Aleph are also included in this repository (in `feature_generation/proteomics` and `feature_generation/proteomics_noAA`).

+The background file (`feature_generation/proteomics/proteomics.b`) contain the settings for the pattern search, and all of the allowed relations.
+The example file (`feature_generation/proteomics/proteomics.f`) contain all of the positive examples (deletant strains) used in the feature generation.

-In order to generate the features, SWI-prolog (tested with v7.6.3) needs to be installed on your system, and you need to run the following commands in the folder of the relevant dataset (`feature_generation/proteomics` for the relational features only analysis or `feature_generation/proteomics_noAA` for use in combination with metabolite concentration values):
+In order to generate the features used for this study, SWI-prolog (tested with v7.6.3) needs to be installed on your system, and you need to run the following commands in the folder of the relevant dataset (`feature_generation/proteomics` for the relational features only analysis or `feature_generation/proteomics_noAA` for use in combination with metabolite concentration values):

 ```
 $ swipl